 One thing to keep in mind, if you are using a Mac, ensure that the Number Format is set correctly before exporting your file as a CSV to avoid import issues:

-- Go to System Settings > Language & Region
+- Go to System Settings in your device > Language & Region

 - Scroll down to Number Format